reverse-squared/robotic-scout-magic/docs/extending/fields.md

-# Fields
+# Fields (Code)
-A Field (Called a "Component" everywhere else in the documentation, now "Component" will mean a `React.Component`) is one element of a form, which is what you specify in the `items` array of a form.
+A **Field** is one element of a form, which is what you specify in the `items` array of a form.
 The field's type is set by the `type` property on a form item.
 Each field type is it's own React component defined in it's own file.
 These files are automatically loaded from `/web/components/fields/`

 This is a simple field acting as a wrapper around Material-UI's `TextField` component.
 The actual Text Field is a little more complex than this for dealing with default values and hot reloading.
 ```js